Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 Jason Keigher • August 15, 2024

-Heart disease and stroke remain leading causes of death worldwide, but the good news is that you have the power to significantly reduce your risk through diet and exercise.
-Making mindful choices about what you eat and how you stay active can lead to healthier blood pressure, improved cholesterol levels, and a stronger cardiovascular system.
+Heart disease and stroke remain leading causes of death worldwide, but the good news is that you can significantly reduce your risk through diet and exercise.
+Making mindful choices about what you eat and staying active can lead to healthier blood pressure, improved cholesterol levels, and a stronger cardiovascular system.
 In this blog post, we'll explore practical tips for minimizing your risk of stroke and heart attack through a balanced diet and regular physical activity.

 Understanding the Risks